 Apply during early morning or late evening to avoid sun burning the plants using any clean spraying device you choose.

-By spraying the the tomato plants it causes them to activate their natural defense system to fight off whatever ailment that may be affecting them.
+Spraying the the tomato plants causes them to activate their natural defense system to fight off ailments that are affecting them.

 This solution applied once every couple of weeks will help keep your tomatoes healthy during the growing season.